South Indian spicy egg curry recipe is quick ever-day dinner or lunch recipe that you cook. It pairs well with rice or rotis(flatbread).

 But do you ever had a problem getting those perfect hard boiled eggs every single time?
 Read on…

 Place eggs in a single layer in a sauce pan.
 Very gently pour water to ensure there is about 1 inch water above the eggs.
 Place the pan of medium heat and bring to boil.
 Once you see steady boil, remove the pan from heat and cover it with a lid.
 Let the eggs cook gently in the hot water.
 This will produce tender eggs that are not rubbery and no cracks on them.
 Let the eggs sit for 8-10 minutes in hot water(if you have large eggs them allow them to cook in hot water for about 12 to 15 minutes depending on the size of the eggs).
 Remove eggs from hot water, immerse them in ice cold bath immediately.
 Wait for a minute.
 Then peel the shells easily and you perfect hard-boiled eggs are ready!
-Eat them immediately or refrigerate it for later use.
+Eat them immediately or refrigerate it for later use or make egg curry Indian style.

 You can safely keep hard boiled eggs for one week in refrigerator.
 With or without shell on it, make sure you use it within a week.
 In my home any hard boiled eggs in the refrigerator gets used up within 2 days, it never lasts for a week at all.